charlieroberts/wgsl_live/README.md

 lastframe( vec2f ) -> vec4f - expects normalized texture coordinates, and returns a sample from the back buffer

-video( vec2f ) -> vec4f - CURRENTLY BROKEN. expects noramlized texture coordinates, and returns a sample from the webcam feed.
+video( vec2f ) -> vec4f - CHROME ONLY. expects noramlized texture coordinates, and returns a sample from the webcam feed.

 /* NOISE FUNCTIONS */